-The landscape at each viewpoint in Canyonlands Island in the Sky is different.
+The landscape at each viewpoint along the Island in the Sky scenic drive is different.
 Take the time to stop, hike and explore as many as you can.

 The trail to Mesa Arch is a quick, easy hike (.5 miles roundtrip).
 The arch is right on the edge of a 500-foot cliff and it’s one of the most iconic views in Canyonlands.